Support This Site

 Before Joss Whedon hit it big and wonderful on TV and the Internet with shows like BUFFY THE VAMPIRE SLAYER, ANGEL, FIREFLY and DR. HORRIBLE'S SING-ALONG blog, he wrote movies like BUFFY THE VAMPIRE SLAYER and ALIEN3.

-BATTLE: LA, was directed by Jonathan Liebesman.
-Before BATTLE: LA he directed DARKNESS FALLS, THE TEXAS CHAINSAW MASSACRE: THE BEGINNING, and THE KILLING ROOM.
+BATTLE: LOS ANGELES, was directed by Jonathan Liebesman.
+Before BATTLE: LOS ANGELES he directed DARKNESS FALLS, THE TEXAS CHAINSAW MASSACRE: THE BEGINNING, and THE KILLING ROOM.
 Nothing there to make you think this guy is going anywhere, right?
-Yet Jonathan has hit the ball into the stands with BATTLE: LA.
+Yet Jonathan has hit the ball into the stands with BATTLE: LOS ANGELES.

 Let me tell you about these aliens.
 Imagine that we discovered a technologically advanced life form living in the far reaches of our solar system.
 How did we not discover them sooner?
 Well, there's an awful lot we don't know about the moons of Saturn, Neptune, so on.
 We just recently learned enough about Pluto and its relation to our solar system to downgrade its planetary status.
 Maybe this other life form is only technologically advanced enough to reach the next nearest moon, and they haven't done anything better than that in the last 40 years.